 Both “monitoring” and “interception” are governed by RICA, irrespective of whether the monitoring is continuous (i.e. it takes place indefinitely – e.g. where antivirus software scans email activity continuously), once-off (as a short term measure in response to a particular problem) or covert (e.g. to gather evidence to prove allegations of misconduct where notification to the employee would prejudice the investigation).

 RICA specifically refers to both “direct” and “indirect” communications.
-“Direct” involves face-to-face, predominantly oral discussions and “indirect” involves which include post and all forms of electronic communication or telecommunication, such as telephone, fax, email, SMS and instant messaging, even an employees access to corporate systems, network etc. RICA also requires all telecommunication service providers (including Internet service providers (ISPs) and cellular network providers) to make it possible to intercept e-mails and cellphone calls and other electronic communications.
+“Direct” involves face-to-face, predominantly oral discussions and “indirect” involves which include post and all forms of electronic communication or telecommunication, such as telephone, fax, email, SMS and instant messaging, even an employee’s access to corporate systems, network etc. RICA also requires all electronic communications service providers (ECSPs) (including Internet service providers (ISPs) and mobile network providers) to make it possible to intercept emails and cellphone calls and other electronic communications.

 In terms of RICA, offences are punishable by heavy penalties which include a fine of up to R2 million or imprisonment for up to 10 years.